 Louis Leakey was born in 1903 and grew up in Kabete, Nairobi.
 Forty-five years later he proclaimed to the world that the Horn of Africa was the cradle of mankind.
 Teaming up with like-minded enthusiasts Joel Ojai, Dr. Thomas Odhiambo and Professor Joseph Mungai, in 1955 Leakey formed the ‘Kenya Museum Associates’ to finance the group’s activities putting Kenya in the global spotlight of prehistory assets.
 In 1970 Louis’s son Richard Leakey formed the ‘Kenya Museum Society’, a non-profit making organization for the purpose of supporting the programmes and activities of the National Museums of Kenya (NMK).

 - KMS funds were used for the development and installation of Joy Adamson 2 exhibition at the Nairobi National Museum that opened in 2016.
-The ongoing exhibition is a display of watercolours of cultural people, botanical art and the wild animals of Kenya painted by naturalist Joy Adamson starting in the 1930s.
+The ongoing exhibition is a display of watercolors of cultural people, botanical art and the wild animals of Kenya painted by naturalist Joy Adamson starting in the 1930s.
 The paintings are accompanied by cultural artefacts from the Cultural Heritage Department of the Nairobi National Museum.

-- The Osteology Department of the National Museum of Kenya is undergoing a major refurbishment thanks to a grant of Ksh 3.5million from KMS.
+- The Osteology Department of the National Museum of Kenya is undergoing a major refurbishment thanks to a grant of Ksh.3.5million from KMS.
 The current space is being upgraded with new shelves for storing specimens, dissecting tables and more sinks.
 This will enable the department to expand its taxidermy services and accommodate requests from more government institutions across the country.

 - A new art shop at the Nairobi National Museum’s art gallery opened in 2017 with support from KMS.
 Here you can view and purchase original artwork from a collection of paintings by various contemporary East African artists.